christianWissmann85/delegate/docs/architecture/architecture-spec.md

 ## **7. Code Project Structure**

-The Go implementation maintains clean separation of concerns:
+The Go implementation maintains clean separation of concerns, reflecting the new 4-tool architecture:

 ```
 delegate/